Table of Contents

 <video src="https://doc-asset.easyar.com/develop/wechat/mega/media/occlusion03.mp4" style="width:480px; max-width:100%; height:auto;" muted playsinline controls></video>

-> With occlusion implemented, this panda can now dance while hiding behind the wall.
+> With occlusion, this panda can dance behind the wall.

-How to set up occlusion for complex geometries
+How to arrange occlusion for complex geometric bodies

-Suitable for scenarios requiring high-precision occlusion, such as irregular devices or unconventional buildings.
+Suitable for scenarios requiring high-precision occlusion such as irregularly shaped equipment or irregular buildings.

-You can use Block's dense model for clipping and decimation to obtain the white model needed for occlusion.
+You can crop and decimate the Block's dense model to obtain the white model needed for occlusion.

-In the Unity scene, click on the Mega Block node and record the BlockID in the Inspector panel.
+1. Click the Mega Block node in the Unity scene, and record the BlockID in the Inspector panel.

-In the image, 2 represents the texture export option.
-Since we only need the white model for occlusion, textures are unnecessary.
+2 in the figure is the texture export option; since we only need a white model for occlusion, textures are not required.

-Clip and decimate the exported model in digital content creation software (e.g., Blender) and save it as
+4. Crop and decimate the exported model in digital content creation software (e.g., Blender), and save it as Glb.

 The example uses Blender's Decimate Modifier.